 Oh, wait.
-This post contains Amazon affiliate links, the meaning of which is we will receive monetary incentive from Amazon if you purchase products using the links (with no additional cost from your wallet).
+This post contains Amazon affiliate links, the meaning of which is — we will receive a monetary incentive from Amazon if you purchase products using the links (with no additional cost from your wallet).

 Of course, if you hire a professional landscaper or a plumber to replace or fix a sprinkler valve, you will not need to go over this article (but you are still very welcome to read it).
 Before you search for plumbing or landscaping professionals in your area, let me just tell you that Sprinkler valves are pretty inexpensive (may vary between $10 to $25).
 Other accessories will require $10 to $20 dollars more.
 Many houses come with sprinkler controllers installed but the irrigation pipes are not in place.
 You will need to purchase a sprinkler controller if you don’t have one.
 The price of a sprinkler controller may vary between $30 to a few hundred dollars.
 I will go with a non-smart controller, which costs $30 to $60 dollars.
 Smart ones may cost up to a few hundred.

 The sprinkler controller we use is an Orbit Sprinkler System 4-Station Standard Indoor Mounted Control Timer.
 This can control a maximum of four sprinkler valves.
 We are using the controller to schedule irrigation using two sprinkler valves — one for our front yard and one for our backyard.
-In this post we will explain how to install one sprinkler valve.
+In this post, we will explain how to install one sprinkler valve.
 Of course, if you can install one, you can install four to water four zones of your garden at different times.
-The focus of the post is sprinkler valve only.
+The focus of the post is the sprinkler valve only.
 The pictures will show how to connect the wires from the sprinkler valve to the sprinkler controller.

 What is a sprinkler valve